-- 3.1 The legislative, regulatory and governance framework of the NPS, including the framework and strategy documents5 upon which oversight of the NPS is based, has been informed by international principles, standards and best practices.
-Prior to April 2012, the CPSS Core Principles for Systemically Important Payment Systems (CPSS Core Principles) were the prevailing standards for payment system oversight from a global perspective.
-The CPSS Core Principles focused on the promotion of access, risk control, transparency, education, and system availability and viability. - 3.2 After April 2012, the CPSS and the International Organization of Securities Commissions (IOSCO) released a document titled 'Principles for financial market infrastructures' (PFMIs), which has superseded the CPSS Core Principles.
-The PFMIs classify payment systems as FMIs.
-As the overseer of the NPS, the NPSD is required to ensure compliance with the PFMIs and to supervise FMIs' compliance therewith. - 3.3 In September 2013 the SARB published a position paper and a supporting information paper in which it broadly expresses its commitment to, and support for, the adoption of the PFMIs within the NPS regulatory framework.
-The oversight framework will incorporate the PFMIs in compliance with international standards. - 3.4 The NPSD identified four infrastructures within the NPS which meet the criteria for FMIs and that should adhere to the PFMIs, namely the South African Multiple Option Settlement (SAMOS) system, Strate Limited (Strate), BankservAfrica Limited (BankservAfrica), and the Southern African Development Community (SADC) Integrated Regional Electronic Settlement System (SIRESS).
-These FMIs will be required to comply with the PFMIs, conduct self assessments based on these principles, and submit reports periodically to the NPSD.
-The NPSD will then assess each designated FMI against the relevant PFMIs. - 3.5 The PFMIs furthermore apply to central securities depositories (CSDs), securities settlement systems (SSSs), central counterparties (CCPs), and trade repositories6 (TRs).
-These FMIs currently fall within the regulatory oversight of the Financial Services Board (FSB).
-It is envisaged that, after the promulgation of the Financial Sector Regulation Bill (FSR Bill), prudential regulation of these FMIs will migrate to the Prudential Authority based within the SARB. - 3.6 Other standards that affect oversight include the Society for Worldwide Interbank Financial Telecommunication (SWIFT) standards, the Financial Action Task Force (FATF) Recommendations (on anti-money laundering and combating the financing of terrorism), as well as the International Organization for Standardization (ISO) standards.

-5 These documents include The South African National Payment System Framework and Strategy Document (the so-called Blue Book) which was published by the Bank in 1995; The National Payment System in South Africa: 1995 to 2005; The National Payment System Framework and Strategy Vision 2010; and The National Payment System Framework and Strategy, Vision 2015.

-6 A 'trade repository' is defined in section 1 of the Financial Markets Act 19 of 2012 as a person who maintains a centralised electronic database of records of transaction data.
+- 3.1 The legislative, regulatory and governance framework of the NPS, including the framework and strategy documents3 on which oversight of the NPS is based, has been informed by international principles, standards and best practices.
+Prior to April 2012, the BIS Committee on Payment and Settlement Systems (CPSS) Core Principles for Systemically Important Payment Systems (CPSS Core Principles) were the prevailing standards for payment system oversight from a global perspective.
+The CPSS Core Principles focused on the promotion of access, risk control, transparency, education, and system availability and viability. - 3.2 After April 2012, the CPSS and the International Organization of Securities Commissions (IOSCO) released a document titled 'Principles for financial market infrastructures' (PFMI), which superseded the CPSS Core Principles.
+The PFMI classifies payment systems as financial market infrastructures (FMIs).
+As the overseer of the NPS, the NPSD is required to promote compliance with the PFMI and to supervise FMIs' compliance therewith. - In September 2013, the SARB published a position paper and a supporting information paper in which it broadly expressed its commitment to, and support for, the adoption of the PFMI within the NPS regulatory framework.
+The 2013 position paper was superseded by a 2018 position paper. - The NPSD identified five infrastructures within the NPS which meet the criteria for systemically important FMIs and should adhere to the PFMI, namely the South African Multiple Option Settlement (SAMOS) system owned and operated by the SARB, a large-value payment system owned and operated by Strate Limited (Strate), a retail payment system owned and operated by BankservAfrica Limited (BankservAfrica), the Continuous Linked Settlement (CLS) system owned and operated by CLS Bank International, and the Southern African Development Community Real-Time Gross Settlement (SADC-RTGS) system owned by SADC central banks and operated by the SARB.
+These FMIs are required to comply with the PFMI, conduct self-assessments based on the PFMI, and submit reports periodically to the NPSD.
+The NPSD assesses each designated FMI against the relevant PFMI. - 3.5 The PFMI furthermore apply to central securities depositories (CSDs), securities settlement systems (SSSs), central counterparties (CCPs) and trade repositories4 (TRs).
+These FMIs currently fall within the regulatory oversight of the Financial Sector Conduct Authority (FSCA) and the Prudential Authority (PA) as per the Financial Sector Regulation Act 9 of 2017 (FSR Act). - 3 These documents include The South African National Payment System Framework and Strategy Document (the so-called Blue Book) which was published by the SARB in 1995; The National Payment System in South Africa: 1995 to 2005; The National Payment System Framework and Strategy Vision 2010; The National Payment System Framework and Strategy, Vision 2015; and The National Payment System Framework and Strategy, Vision 2025. - 4 A 'trade repository' is defined in section 1 of the Financial Markets Act 19 of 2012 as a person who maintains a centralised electronic database of records of transaction data.